Don’t ignore bleeding gums

 If you’ve noticed any of the above signs or symptoms, you should come see us in Bolivia or Oak Island right away.
 If you are only in the gingivitis or early stage, your gum disease may be reversible with a change in your oral hygiene routine.
 If it’s advanced into periodontitis, you may require scaling and root planing treatment where we go in and remove the infection, sterilize the area, and reattach the gums.

-If you have any questions about gum disease, or would like to reserve an appointment with your Bolivia dentist or Oak Island dentist – Dr. Michelakis, Dr. Wilharm, Dr. Harrington, Dr. Miller, Dr. Hohl, or Dr. Dobransky – please contact us at Coastal Cosmetic Family Dentistry today at (910) 933-2408.
+If you have any questions about gum disease, or would like to reserve an appointment with your Bolivia dentist or Oak Island dentist – Dr. Wilharm, Dr. Harrington, Dr. Miller, Dr. Hohl, Dr. Dobransky, or Dr. Strubin – please contact us at Coastal Cosmetic Family Dentistry® today.